mybigfriendjo/actor-attribute-list/README.md

 ## Installation

 1. Open the Add-on Modules tab in the Configuration and Setup dialog.
-2. Click Install Module and search for "5e Actor Attributes", or use the following manifest URL: `https://raw.githubusercontent.com/mybigfriendjo/actor-attribute-list/main/module.json`
+2. Click Install Module and search for "Actor Attribute List", or use the following manifest URL: `https://raw.githubusercontent.com/mybigfriendjo/actor-attribute-list/main/module.json`
 3. Install the module and activate it for your World using the checkbox in the 'Manage Modules' Dialog.

 ## Usage